Frequently Asked Questions:

 Because the high performance systems are derived through backtesting and since we don’t have a confirmed trade history of these results on the website, we are not charging for these versions, we are including them with the standard subscription fee.
 That may change down the road after the systems validate themselves.

-You stated above that the high performance KISS systems do not wait for a close confirmation, they can stop out intra day at the STS stops?
+You stated above that the High Performance KISS systems do not wait for a close confirmation, they can stop out intra day at the STS stops?

-Yes, the high performance versions do not use a closing price confirmation.
+Yes, the High Performance versions do not use a closing price confirmation.
 This also makes setting GTC stop losses easy, you simply set a GTC stop loss and each time you receive a notification of a new STS stop, you go into your account and adjust your stop price with the system, rinse and repeat until you are finally stopped out.

 Very mechanical and methodical.